Result Area 2

 The European Union and the Africa, Caribbean and Pacific Group of States established in 2015 the Program “Building Disaster Resilience to natural Hazards in Sub-Saharan African Regions, Countries and Communities”.
-The Program consists of five Result Areas, which are implemented by several partners and together make up a complete cycle of disaster risk management measures and capacity building.
+The Program consisted of five Result Areas, which were implemented by several partners and together made up a complete cycle of disaster risk management measures and capacity building.

-The Result Area 2 Program aims to achieve its objective by implementing activities that contribute to:
+The Result Area 2 Program achieved its objective by implementing activities that contributed to:

 - Assisting RECs in developing planning and policy advisory capacities and knowledge dissemination capacities, so that RECs can better support their Member States in taking informed decisions about building resilience to disasters, and better support regional and sub-regional Programs on DRM; and

 - Providing an advocacy platform and improving cooperation and networking among global, regional, and national technical institutions.
 In addition, leveraging additional outreach to stakeholders to support the development of national plans and to support the improvement of regional capacity for Post-Disaster Needs Assessments (PDNAs) and recovery frameworks.

 Through the Result Area 2 Program, RECs and their Member States’ governments, decision makers and DRM practitioners received access to technical knowledge and best operational practices from a wide range of stakeholders through comprehensive regional engagement.
 Activities under R2 support were aligned with the strategic approach articulated in African Union Commission's Program of Action, the RECs’ DRR strategies, and the Sendai Framework for Disaster Risk Reduction 2015–2030.
 Activities were implemented through an additional contribution to the ACP-EU NDRR Program.

 The activities targeted the four main RECs and their key partners, such as African universities and research centers, river basin authorities or technical organizations.
 The four participating RECs were: